-A Sacred Lands File search with the NAHC was initiated on April 22, 2024.
-Results are pending.
-The City will initiate Assembly Bill (AB) 52 Native American Consultation for the project with tribes, as required.
-Since the city will initiate and carry out the required Native American Consultation, the results of the consultation are not provided in this report.
+Findings were negative during the Sacred Lands File search with the NAHC (see Appendix A).
+The City will initiate Assembly Bill (AB) 52 Native American Consultation for the project.
+Since the City will initiate and carry out the required Native American Consultation, the results of the consultation are not provided in this report.
 However, this report may be used during the consultation process, and BCR Consulting staff is available to answer questions and address concerns as necessary.